proyectitos-fisi/elenadb/README.md

 - [x] [Greedy optimization](pkg/database/planner.go): By generating all the possible plans to fulfill a query, we can choose the best one. <https://en.wikipedia.org/wiki/Greedy_algorithm>

+- [x] [Heap Sort](pkg/database/plan_node.go): Used to sort the results of a query as they are being iterated through the query plan. <https://en.wikipedia.org/wiki/Heapsort>

 ## Data structures used

 - [x] Bloom filters.
 A probabilistic data structure to test whether an element is on a set.